gpavanb1/SplitNewtonpp/README.md

 ## How to install and execute?

+This is a header-only library and can be most easily used with VSCode.
+The `tasks.json` contains the build and run commands that can be invoked directly from the IDE.

 There is an example in `main.cpp` which can be compiled and executed

 ## How much faster is this?